ralph-groupscholar/website/ralph.md

 - Captured a fresh Playwright viewport screenshot of groupscholar.com; the automation snapshot overlay still dominates the hero and compresses the copy above the fold.
 - Sketched creative follow-ups: tighten the brief panel to one line per item, introduce a “snapshot rail” status badge row, and pin a compact testimonials strip to balance the right-hand weight.
 - Removed hero opacity animations so above-the-fold content stays visible in headless snapshots.

+2026-02-06 02:59:21 — Iteration 65
+- Reviewed current codebase and recent git history for context.
+- Captured a Playwright viewport screenshot of groupscholar.com; the automation snapshot is active, but the hero still feels slightly tall for a 720p frame and the bottom rail competes with the fold.
+- Sketched creative follow-ups: tighten the automation brief’s vertical rhythm, slim the snapshot cards to keep the brief in-frame, and compress the live pulse rail so the entire snapshot stays visible without scrolling.
+- Compressed the automation snapshot brief spacing and slimmed the compact cards/rails to keep the headless frame fully visible.